mogilvie/GdprBundle/README.md

 ### Version 1
 Version 1 of this project used annotations to classify entity parameter personal data.
-This unfortunatly could not be extended to managing live data, it runs into problems where data become expired.
+This unfortunately could not be extended to managing live data, it runs into problems where data become expired.
 What should get displayed instead?
 How can live data status be reported with annotations?

 Version 1 Features: